Gladys Camilo

 A flag pole with a pink flag is waiving against a clear blue sky.
 The flag has a yellow

 sunburst pattern radiating from an off-center point.
-The digital design of the aforementioned pink flag.

 What's the Use of Intersectionality, 2021